 - In a separate bowl, combine the cocoa, flour, baking soda, salt and cornstarch.
 With the mixer on low speed, slowly add the flour mixture to the butter mixture, mixing until just combined.
-Reserve a couple tablespoons of the white chocolate and semisweet chocolate chips for topping the dough balls (optional).
+Reserve a couple tablespoons of the chocolate chips for topping the dough balls (optional).
 Stir in the remaining chocolate chips.